gunnvaldr/gunnvaldr.github.io/_posts/2018-08-11-vscode-scss-linting.md

 So per https://jekyllrb.com/docs/assets/

->Jekyll provides built-in support for Sass and can work with CoffeeScript via a Ruby gem.
-In order to use them, you must first create a file with the proper extension name (one of .sass, .scss, or .coffee) and start the file with two lines of triple dashes, like this:
+>Jekyll provides built-in support for [Sass](https://sass-lang.com/) and can work with [CoffeeScript](https://coffeescript.org/) via a Ruby gem.
+In order to use them, you must first create a file with the proper extension name (one of `.sass`, `.scss`, or `.coffee`) and start the file with two lines of triple dashes, like this:

 ```css
 ---